usethesource/rascal-website/docs/Recipes/Languages/Exp/Concrete/NoLayout/index.md

 * ❷  The main function `eval` that evaluates an expression as string to an integer.
 It proceeds in two steps:
     *  `parse(#Exp, txt)` parses the given `txt` according to non-terminal `Exp` as defined by the grammar.
         The result is a parse tree.
-    *  This parse tree is given to another eval function that will reduce the tree to an integer.
+    *  This parse tree is given to another `eval` function that will reduce the tree to an integer.
 * ❸  Converts an IntegerLiteral to an integer.
 Let's dissect this further:
     *  The `Exp` preceding the concrete pattern, unambiguously defines the type of the pattern.
         This is good practice to avoid ambiguities.
     *  `<IntegerLiteral l>` matches an IntegerLiteral and binds it (a parse tree fragment) to variable `l`.
     *  In the function body, `toInt("<l>")`, the parse tree fragment is inserted in a string -- effectively unparsing it -- and that string is converted to an integer.
-* ❹  Handle the multiplication case.
+* ❹  Handles the multiplication case.
-* ❺  Handle the addition case.
+* ❺  Handles the addition case.
 * ❻  Handles the case of parentheses.